-Our Transaction Management solution is hosted in an environment which is ISO 27001(ISMS) certified, and the physical security mechanisms for that environment are reviewed by external audits during audits for SOC, PCI DSS, ISO 27001 and FedRAMP compliance.
+The solution used to collect, process and store information is hosted in an AWS environment which is ISO 27001(ISMS) certified, and the physical security mechanisms for that environment are reviewed by external audits during audits for SOC, PCI DSS, ISO 27001 and FedRAMP compliance.

-All sensitive user transaction data at rest (XML) is stored in the Transaction Management solution database as encrypted BLOB values.
+All sensitive user transaction data at rest (XML) is stored in the solution’s database which is encrypted.
 The data is encrypted with the Advanced Encryption Standard (AES) algorithm using 256-bit key and Cipher Block Chaining (CBC).

-Read access to our Transaction Management solution database is limited to a few highly privileged Transaction Management solution administrators.
+Read access to the solution database is limited to a few highly privileged solution administrators.

 How does MaxID verify the identity of the Person Being Identified?

 That depends on the circumstances applicable to the identity verification, which may vary according to the purpose of the verification, the State or Territory that is relevant and other factors.

 (a) by using the Max ID System, a MaxID’s client will be deemed to have taken reasonable steps to verify the identity of the person being identified under the ‘safe harbour’ provided by the VOI Property Provisions;